Physical Office Has Moved

 Mistake #4: Representing Yourself In A Texas Custody Case

 Rules of evidence and trial procedure are complicated.
-It would be difficult for you to understand them and adequately represent yourself in court.
+It would be difficult for you to understand them and adequately represent yourself in court in almost any case.
+When you add in the emotional toll a child custody case can take, it becomes nearly impossible.

 To ensure your evidence is admitted correctly and that you have the chance to provide your testimony to the court, it is always best to hire an attorney.